microsoft/pxt-adafruit/docs/projects/lucky-wheel/make.md

 Glue the triangles down one by one.
 For each triangle, place the @boardname@ down as a guide to make sure that it lines up up with one light on the board.

-Next, cut off the excess paper from the bases of the triangles around the wheel.
+Next, cut off the excess paper from the bases of the triangles so they are even with edge of the wheel.

 ![Glue 4.1](/static/cp/projects/lucky-wheel/step4.1.jpg)
 ![Glue 4.2](/static/cp/projects/lucky-wheel/step4.2.jpg)